2021 Congressional Art Show

 (RWJ-Hamilton), the 2020 show was a great success.
 Much thanks goes to our talented students and their

 teachers.
-The links to winners and their artwork are below.
+The links to the 2000 winners and their artwork are below.

 I encourage all aspiring high school-aged artists in my district, attending public school, private school